 Dr. Tucker weaves together the Analytic Expertise of Traditional Medicine with the Time-Honored Success of Alternative Knowledge.

-Behind the scenes of Dr. Tucker’s Prolotherapy Office; a short video:
+Behind the scenes of Gloria Tucker M.D.’s Prolotherapy Office; a short video

 Dr. Tucker is a Specialist in the Advanced therapies